awslabs/multi-model-server/docs/mms_on_fargate.md

 * How to configure auto-scaling on our ECS cluster.
 * Running A/B testing of different versions of the model with the Fargate Deployment concepts.

-Each of the above topics require their own articles, so stay tuned !!
+Each of the above topics require their own articles, so stay tuned!!

 ## Authors